isomerpages/enterprisesg-sac-old/_resources/6-faq.md

 <p class="back-to-top"><a href="#faq-topb">↑ Back to top</a></p>

 <h4><a name="qnb3"></a>What are the OECD Principles?</h4>
 The basic document dealing with the GLP is the OECD Principles of Good Laboratory Practice, published by OECD’s Environment Directorate, and most recently revised in 1998.
-This document is produced by the OECD GLP Working Group and is available at [OECD website] (https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="_blank"}
+This document is produced by the OECD GLP Working Group and is available at [OECD website](https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="_blank"}.
 <p class="back-to-top"><a href="#faq-topb">↑ Back to top</a></p>

 <h4><a name="qnb4"></a>Where do I apply the GLP Studies?</h4>